metno/emep-ctm/Input.rst

 Many of the emission files give emissions of a group of compounds, e.g.
 |NOx| includes NO+|NO2|\ , and VOC can include many compounds.
 The
-information needed to retreive emissions of individual compounds from these the gridded files is given in files labelled ``emissplit.defaults.POLL`` or ``emissplit.specials.POLL``, where ``POLL`` can be |NOx|\ , VOC, etc.
+information needed to retrieve emissions of individual compounds from these the gridded files is given in files labelled ``emissplit.defaults.POLL`` or ``emissplit.specials.POLL``, where ``POLL`` can be |NOx|\ , VOC, etc.